An interpretable neural network-based non-proportional odds model for ordinal regression: Adaptation to the discrete responses

 \section{Adaptation to the discrete responses}

 While we consider the response $H \in [1,J]$ taking a value in the connected interval $[1,J]$, it would be worthwhile to consider the adaptation to the discrete response $G \in \{1,2,\ldots,J\}$ because of the variety of applications.
 Although the proposed N$^3$POM~\eqref{eq:cmccp} can be formally trained using the discrete response, the discrete responses are not sufficient to fully train the continuous model $f_u(\bs x)$.
 See Remark~\ref{remark:log-likelihood_of_NPOM} for the log-likelihood for the interval-censored data, which is typically used to train NPOM, and its relation to the likelihood considered in this study.
-In our experiments with various discretized synthetic and real-world datasets, we found that N$^3$POM trained using either (i) the log-likelihood for interval-censored data or (ii) the log-likelihood~\eqref{eq:proposed_log_lik} considered in this study both exhibit similar behavior to the POM model.
+In our experiments with various discretized synthetic and real-world datasets, we found that N$^3$POM trained using either (i) the log-likelihood for interval-censored data or (ii) the log-likelihood~\eqref{eq:proposed_log_lik} considered in this study both exhibit similar behavior to the POM.
 This means that the estimated coefficients $\bs b(u)$ become constant, even when the underlying function depends on the response variable.
 To address this issue, we propose incorporating an additive perturbation to the responses so that the responses take values in not only $\{1,2,\ldots,J\}$ but also the connected interval $[1,J]$.

 Our idea is simple.
 If we have the discrete responses $g_1,g_2,\ldots,g_n \in \{1,2,\ldots,J\}$, we can uniformly generate the random numbers $e_1,e_2,\ldots,e_n$ i.i.d. over the region $[-0.5,0.5]$ and add $e_1,e_2,\ldots,e_n$ to $g_1,g_2,\ldots,g_n$, respectively.
 Finally, we round the obtained responses to take the values between $1$ and $J$.
 Namely, we define a (random) perturbation operator